 About Mark

-Mark Beatini is an Associate at J.P.
+Mark Beatini is a Relationship Manager at J.P.
 Morgan Wealth Management.

 As a member of the team, he provides operational and client service support for high-net-worth individuals and their families.
 Mark's responsibilities include onboarding new families, portfolio trading, and providing high touch service while helping clients reach their financial goals.
 He has a reputation for managing day-to-day activities in a steady and experienced manner.